Efficient Recovery Learning using Model Predictive Meta-Reasoning: Approach

 We procedurally generate failure states in simulation by executing the nominal skills under noisy state information.
 Concretely, let $s$ be the true current state and $o$ be a noisy observation.
 While the true state is known to us in simulation, we provide only the observation to the nominal skills.
 Because of the mismatch between $o$ and $s$, the skill may not work as intended and the robot may end up in a new state $s'$ with observation $o'$.
 If none of the existing skills is applicable at $s'$, we record $s'$ as a failure state as the robot would not be able to recover from it even if it could observe the true state.
 Note that we do not record $o'$ as it may not even be a valid world state.
 While a recovery for $s'$ does not allow the robot to deal with its current observation $o'$, it will be useful when the robot observes $o \approx s'$.
 We propose two failure discovery strategies: \begin{enumerate} \item \textbf{Pessimistic Discovery:} The robot executes its nominal policies open-loop under simulated high state uncertainty.
 This strategy discovers a larger and more diverse set of failures than what may actually be encountered during execution.
 While this makes recovery learning computationally more expensive, it doesn't require a model of the state estimator. \item \textbf{Early Termination:} The robot executes its nominal policies using observations from a simulated state estimator and terminates if none of the preconditions are satisfied.
 This strategy discovers a more accurate failure distribution and is preferable if a model of the state estimator is available. \end{enumerate}

 Let $S_{fail}$ be the set of failures discovered.
-We cluster $S_{fail}$ using a Gaussian Mixture Model (GMM) into $n$ failure modes $(\rho_1^f,\cdots,\rho_n^f)$ of sizes $(\alpha_1,\cdots,\alpha_n)$.
-Each cluster contains similar failures and is added as a state to our symbolic skill graph.
+We cluster $S_{fail}$ into $n$ failure clusters $\{\rho_1^f,\cdots,\rho_n^f\}$ and add them as states to our symbolic skill graph.
 For failures discovered using the early termination strategy, the size of a failure cluster corresponds to the likelihood that the robot will end up in that failure.
 Both of these failure discovery strategies lead to recoveries that provide significant improvement in performance over heuristic recovery strategies in our experiments.